 On one of my past shows, I shared an experience I had with my daughter donating money from her “give jar” to Charity: Water.

-I provided information about the organization, their leader and the company mission to provide global access to clean drinking water.
+I provided information about the organization, its leader and the company's mission to provide global access to clean drinking water.

 The message resonated with one of my podcast listeners and he decided to check out Charity: Water with his daughter as well.
 Together they chose to donate their money to support the organization and provide more access to clean drinking water to those who need it most.